-Samantha Kleinberg, associate professor in the Department of Computer Science, recently received a grant of $1,139,620 from the National Institutes of Health (NIH) for her project “BIG DATA: Causal Inference in Large-Scale Time Series.”
+Samantha Kleinberg, associate professor in the Department of Computer Science and leader of the Health and AI Laboratory, recently received a grant of $1,139,620 from the National Institutes of Health (NIH) for her project “BIG DATA: Causal Inference in Large-Scale Time Series.”

 Kleinberg said, “It was surprising that we were able to use physiological data to classify each patient's degree of consciousness, as prior work has relied mainly on fMRI and EEG.
 Using this data, though, lets us develop methods that can be used continuously around the clock.
 I'm excited to build on this to figure out why consciousness changes and to expand our work to a new population (neonates) with McGill.”